 It provides consultation to the federal government, state governments and other competent authorities on UNESCO matters, contributes to the implementation of UNESCO programmes in Austria, informs the public of UNESCO’s work and liaises between institutions, specialist organisations, experts and UNESCO.
 It ensures that UNESCO remains a presence in Austria and represents UNESCO in Austria as the holder of the copyright to its name and logo.

-The Austrian Commission for UNESCO is financed by an annual membership contribution paid for by the Federal Ministry for Education and Women’s Affairs.
+The Austrian Commission for UNESCO is financed by an annual membership contribution paid for by the Federal Ministry for Education.
 This covers expenditures on infrastructure, staff and educational activities.